tegonal/dotty/docs/docs/reference/changed-features/implicit-resolution.md

       val ctx: Context = ...        // ok

-      /*!*/ implicit val x = ...    // error: type must be given explicitly
+      /*!*/ given val x = ...    // error: type must be defined explicitly

-      /*!*/ implicit def y = ...    // error: type must be given explicitly
+      /*!*/ given def y = ...    // error: type must be defined explicitly

       val y = {
-        implicit val ctx = this.ctx // ok
+        given val ctx = this.ctx // ok
         ...
       }
     ```
- 2. Nesting is now taken into account for selecting an implicit.
+ 2. Nesting is now taken into account for selecting a given.
     Consider for instance the following scenario:
     ```scala
-    def f(implicit i: C) = {
+    def f(using i: C) = {
-      def g(implicit j: C) = {
+      def g(using j: C) = {
-        implicitly[C]
+        summon[C]
       }
     }
     ```
-    This will now resolve the `implicitly` call to `j`, because `j` is nested
+    This will now resolve the `summon` call to `j`, because `j` is nested
     more deeply than `i`.
 Previously, this would have resulted in an
     ambiguity error.
 The previous possibility of an implicit search failure
     due to _shadowing_ (where an implicit is hidden by a nested definition)
     no longer applies.

- 3. Package prefixes no longer contribute to the implicit scope of a type.
+ 3. Package prefixes no longer contribute to the implicit search scope of a type.
     Example:
     ```scala
     package p